 A diet-style that includes high quality protein and nutritionally dense calories not only supports an active life, but also provides great satiety as well as a thermostatic effect for those interested in ‘becoming lighter’.
 Protein also plays a critical role in the hormonal balance of your metabolism – a major lynch pin in our current obesity and chronic disease epidemic.

-Beyond the obvious dangers associated with chemically-raised beef, poultry and farmed fish is the distortion in fat content and omega 3 to omega 6 fatty acid ratio or balance.
+Beyond the obvious dangers associated with chemically-raised beef, poultry and farmed fish is the distortion in fat content and omega 3 to omega 6 fatty acid ratio.
 Grain-fed cattle are extraordinarily higher in fat than the range-fed animals that our ancestors ate.
 Compounding this threat is the unnaturally high concentration of omega 6 fatty acids that grain-fed animals contain.
-This creates an unhealthy imbalance in the body which ultimately leads to the silent inflammation that is at the root of atherosclerosis (clogging of the arteries -> heart disease).
+This creates an unhealthy imbalance in the body at the level of the cell membrane, which ultimately is the gatekeeper for health.

 A best practice for the Bonfire diet style is to secure a reliable source of high quality, lean cuts of grass-fed or wild meat and fish.
 Talk to your local grocer or butcher, join a local CSA (Community-Sponsored Agriculture).
 Organic, free-range eggs are a perfect protein.